 The core appeal of mixed-use precincts is that they provide a solution for the growing number of people seeking to live and work within close proximity.
 This is, in part, a growing trend in South Africa in response to rising petrol costs.
 But the trend has been imminent for some years, further driven by the fact that this immersion in inner-city life reduces hours of sitting in traffic as well as the resulting negative impact on the environment.

-Nicholas Stopforth, Managing Director of the Amdec Group, explains that there are, of course, challenges to meeting this demand.
+Nicholas Stopforth, Managing Director of the Amdec Property Developments, explains that there are, of course, challenges to meeting this demand.
 One thing in short supply in many, if not most, major city centres is space.
 This means some businesses are moving out of the city and suburban areas are growing into urban nodes around them.
 But for many people, there is still the desire to be located within the hustle and bustle of city life.

 “Another major challenge to developers is to create green urban spaces and less concrete jungle,” Stopforth says.